nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 The granule bulk update API is used perform the same granule update to multiple granule concepts in one call.

-Granule bulk update is initiated through an ingest POST endpoint with the bulk update operation, the update field, and the updates which is a list of granule urs and update values in the request body.
+Granule bulk update is initiated through a POST to the ingest endpoint with the bulk update operation, the update field, and the updates, which is a list of granule urs and update values in the request body.
 See the [Granule Bulk Update JSON Schema](https://github.com/nasa/Common-Metadata-Repository/blob/master/ingest-app/resources/granule_bulk_update_schema.json) for the detailed format of granule bulk update request.

 Updated granules are validated using business rule validations.
 Updates will not be saved if the business validations fail.
 The error will be recorded in the individual granule status, which can be queried via the status endpoint.